 The Decatur Preservation Corridor Master Plan initially focused on the development of a north/south trail planning effort with the intent of linking four community open spaces.
 As a “demonstration project”, it would be a prototype for future components of a total greenway/bicycle system.

-The TSW planning team responded to stakeholder desires and developed a strategic, comprehensive trail and alternative transportation plan linking all of Decatur’s neighborhoods and historical/cultural/environmental resources.
+In summary, TSW was retained by the City of Decatur to develop a comprehensive trail and alternative transportation plan that links all of Decatur’s neighborhoods and historical, cultural, and environmental resources.